akoul02/rainbow_hit/README.md

 '''
 MAY NOT BE IN THE FINAL VERSION!
-4. Check if there is enemy object in all possible Direction.
+4. Check if there is enemy object in all possible Directions.
 Return:
     if enemy found returns DirDist instance with DirDist.direction = direction to enemy, DirDist.distance = distance to enemy otherwise returns None